CGvanDrunen/Portfolio_minor_ADS/README.md

 applied and what our data looked like.
 Levy would then show the results and close the presentation.

-Another form of communication i had to attend to were the weekly meetings with our problem owner Salcedo Rahola Baldiri.
+Another form of communication I had to attend to were the weekly meetings with our problem owner Salcedo Rahola Baldiri.
 After week 7 until week 15 my task was to make MC Sway online files through which to briefly present our progress with to our problem owner.
 I also had to lead the conversation and whenever a topic was met that someone